-(Millions of dollars) 2019 2018 2017 Life Sciences segment operating income (a) \$ 1,248 \$ 1,207 \$ 772 Segment operating income as % of Life Sciences revenues 29.0 % 27.9% 19.4 %
+(Millions of dollars) 2020 2019 2018 Life Sciences segment operating income \$ 1,405 \$ 1,248 \$ 1,207 Segment operating income as % of Life Sciences revenues 30.0 % 29.0 % 27.9 % inventory, as a result of the COVID-19 pandemic.
+Gross margin in 2020 was also unfavorably impacted by a charge of \$39 million recorded to write down the carrying value of certain intangible assets in the Biosciences unit and charges of \$17 million recorded to write down fixed assets in the Integrated Diagnostic Solutions unit.
+These unfavorable impacts were partially offset by a favorable impact on product mix from the Integrated Diagnostic Solutions unit's sales related to COVID-19 testing.
+The Life Sciences segment's gross profit margin as a percentage of revenues in fiscal year 2019 was relatively flat compared with gross margin in 2018.

-(a) Operating income in 2019 and 2018 excluded certain general and administrative costs, which were allocated to the segment in 2017, due to a change in our management reporting approach, as noted above.

-The Life Sciences segment's operating income was driven by improved gross profit margin and operating expense performance in 2019 and 2018 as discussed in greater detail below:

-- The Life Sciences segment's gross profit margin as a percentage of revenues in fiscal year2019 was relatively flat compared with gross margin in 2018.
 Gross margin in 2019 was favorably impacted by lower manufacturing costs resulting from continuous improvement projects which enhanced the efficiency of our operations, as well as by the unfavorable prior-year impact of the Biosciences unit's write-down of certain intangible and other assets.
 These favorable impacts to gross margin in 2019 were offset by unfavorable foreign currency translation and higher raw material costs.

+As discussed in greater detail below, the Life Sciences segment's operating income in 2020 reflected improved operating expense performance, partially offset by a decline in gross profit margin.
+Operating income in 2019 was driven by improved gross profit margin and operating expense performance.

+• The Life Sciences segment's gross profit margin as a percentage of revenues in fiscal year 2020 was lower compared with the 2019 which primarily reflected unfavorable product mix and increased levels of manufacturing overhead costs that were recognized in the period, rather than capitalized within

-The Life Sciences segment's gross profit margin as a percentage of revenues was higher in fiscal year 2018 as compared with 2017 primarily due to lower manufacturing costs resulting from continuous improvement projects, which enhanced the efficiency of our operations, and favorable foreign currency translation.
-These favorable impacts to the Life Sciences segment's gross margin were partially offset by expense related to the Biosciences unit's write-down of certain intangible and other assets, as well as higher raw material costs. - Selling and administrative expense as a percentage of Life Sciences revenues in 2019 was lower compared to 2018 primarily due to reduced general and administrative spending.
-Selling and administrative expense as a percentage of Life Sciences revenues in 2018 was lower compared to 2017 primarily due to a reduction in the general and administrative costs allocated to the segment, as noted above. - Research and development expense as a percentage of revenues in 2019 was lower compared with 2018 primarily due to the Biosciences unit's recognition of write-downs in the prior-year period and also due to the timing of project spending.
-Research and development expense as a percentage of revenues in 2018 was higher compared with 2017 primarily due to the write-downs noted above.
+- Selling and administrative expense as a percentage of Life Sciences revenues in 2020 was lower compared to 2019 primarily due to the increase in revenues that was attributable to COVID-19 testing.
+Lower selling and administrative expense as a percentage of revenues in 2020 was also the result of expense synergies realized from the combination of the Preanalytical Systems and Diagnostic Systems units, as noted above, and lower expenses resulting from cost containment measures.
+Selling and administrative expense as a percentage of Life Sciences revenues in 2019 was lower compared to 2018 primarily due to reduced general and administrative spending. - Research and development expense as a percentage of revenues in 2020 was flat compared with 2019 as the increase in revenues that was attributable to COVID-19 testing was largely offset by investments in COVID-19 testing solutions.
+Research and development expense as a percentage of revenues in 2019 was lower compared with 2018 primarily due to the Biosciences unit's recognition of write-downs in the prior-year period and also due to the timing of project spending.